ganakailabs/cloudeval-docs/docs/tutorials/arm-templates.md

 **Generate Interactive Diagrams from Your ARM Templates**

-This tutorial shows you how to upload and visualize Azure ARM templates in cloudeval, creating interactive diagrams that help you understand your infrastructure before deployment.
+This tutorial shows you how to upload and visualize Azure ARM templates in Cloudeval, creating interactive diagrams that help you understand your infrastructure before deployment.

 <video controls style="min-width: 600px; max-width: 100%; height: auto; display: block; margin: 1.5rem auto;">
   <source src="../assets/videos/automated-diagrams.webm" type="video/webm">